Jetbeam M2S WP-RX LEP flashlight review

 Build Quality, knurling, threads, and anodization

 I usually refer to Jetbeam as a manufacturer with the nicest machine and anodization.
-The TH20 I reviewed in the past was a prime example of that, as well as the RRT21 I had a few years back.
-But when I reviewed the Jetbeam M1X, I already noticed a different kind of machining/knurling.
-I’m not 100% sure if that is just because of this special lineup, but, although, it looks professional and great, it’s just not the top of the cream I was expecting from Jetbeam.
+The TH20 I reviewed in the past was a prime example of that.
+But when I reviewed the Jetbeam M1X, I noticed a different kind of machining/knurling.
+I’m not 100% sure if that is just because of this special lineup.
+Although, it looks professional and great, it’s just not the top of the cream I was expecting from Jetbeam.
 The M2S is the same.

 Another funny observation is the printing.
-Please check the pictures to see what I mean.
+Again, please check the pictures to see what I mean.
 It would have been nice to give a little more attention to details.

 Anodization across the light looks good, without blemishes or damages.
-One thing I noticed is that I can actually unscrew the bezel, which is a little unusual with this type of light.
+I noticed that I can actually unscrew the bezel, which is a little unusual with this type of light.

 LEP, Lens, Bezel, and Reflector